Ask.fm: History

 In 2020 the VIP program had already been joined by 147,500 askers from more than 50 countries.
 A special motivation system in the app let the VIP askers earn over 378 million coins, while the algorithms that promoted VIP-profiles got the users 2.4 million followers and 890,5 million likes.
 Besides, askers in Russia, Germany, and Italy got a chance to convert the coins they earned into real money.
 In the first year alone they managed to earn more than 4000 dollars by answering questions just like they did before.

 Since 2020, registration was required to view profiles.

 In 2020, at the peak of the pandemic COVID-19, 1 million users in Latin America returned to ASKfm.
 In March 2020, Twitter in Mexico was overflowing with tweets from people who remembered the social network of their childhood and started massively installing ASKfm.
 In just a day, the application reached 1st place in the App Store in less than 24 hours and 2nd place in Google Play in 36 hours in Mexico.
 During this period, ASKfm received more than 210,000 requests to restore old profiles, so the support service worked 24 hours a day.

 In 2020, an ASKfm subscription was launched for the IOS app (and in 2021 for Android users).
 The subscription package included a VIP badge, bonus coins, a secret answer feature, and the ability to use the app without ads.

 In May 2021, private chats appeared in ASKfm, where users could chat tête-à-tête.
 The author of a private chat could remain anonymous during the entire dialogue or write to the chat openly at any time.

-On 1 December 2024, ASKfm went offline.
+On 1 December 2024, ASKfm shut down.
 This was justified by the recent sharp decline in user numbers.